 Musicians regularly strengthen this organ; as a result, they sharpen their problem-solving skills.

 In a recent study, researchers compared the neural connectivity in brains of musicians and non-musicians.
 Neural connectivity is essentially the way in which different neurons in the brain connect to one another.
-The researchers determined that musicians have higher neural connectivity than non-musicians in the default mode network, which is a system of connected brain areas—this network is active when you’re not focusing on what’s happening around you.
+The researchers determined that musicians have higher neural connectivity than non-musicians in the default mode network, which is active when you’re not focusing on what’s happening around you.

 So what does this mean?
 The implications are important.
 The connections in the default mode network play a critical role in higher cognitive processes, which are those that require extreme brain activity—for instance, making important decisions or solving major problems.